Vitamin D and COVID-19

 - Thacher TD.
 Vitamin D and COVID-19.
 Mayo Clin Proc 2021;96:838-840.

-Low levels of vitamin D are associated with in-hospital mortality in patients with COVID-19, but causality is not yet known.
+Low levels of vitamin D are associated with in-hospital mortality in patients with COVID-19, but causality is unknown.

 Subscribe Now for Access